 Case description

 According to the investigation, in spring 2016, Yevhenii Lakhnenko, a sanation administrator of Odesa Combined Heat and Power Plant PJSC signed a gas supply contract with a company that, at the time, had no technical capacity to deliver the service.
-Despite this, he transferred UAH 28 million to the company.

 .png)